jessemillar/lorina/documentation.md

 l.game.start()
 	Fires the preloader which then "starts" the game via a variable change after all images are loaded.

-l.game.pause()
+l.game.stops()
-	Pauses the game.
+	Stops the game loop from executing.
 Only has an effect if the game is already running.

 l.camera.follow(name, sandboxWidth, sandboxHeight)
 	Make the camera follow a specified object.
 The sandbox dimensions refer to how far the object can travel from the center of the screen before the camera begins tracking.
 Call inside the main game loop.